According to Newton's Law of Gravity, how do the masses of two ob... | Study Prep in Pearson+

 Struggling with Physics?Join thousands of students who trust us to help them ace their exams!Watch the first video

-According to Newton's Law of Gravity, how do the masses of two objects and the distance between them affect the gravitational force they exert on each other?
+According to Newton's Law of Gravity, how do the masses of two objects affect the strength of the gravitational force between them?

 Watch next